 YA Books Being Made Into Movies That You Need to Read ASAP

 That’s right!
 When Dimple Met Rishi is headed to the silver screen!
 Technically the new netflix show is inspired by Sandhya Menon’s bestselling book and not a direct adaption, since the show takes place in India instead of California.
 Either way, this adorable enemies-to-lovers romance is one you don’t want to miss!
 The best part?
-You can stream it on Netflix starting November 20th!
+You can stream it on Netflix now!

 Deadline exclusively revealed that Scott Westerfeld’s bestselling dystopian series has been optioned for a movie with Joey King, of The Kissing Booth fame, starring as Tally Youngblood.
 In Tally’s world, your sixteenth birthday brings an operation that turns you from a repellent ugly into a stunningly attractive pretty and catapults you into a high-tech paradise where your only job is to have a really great time.
 But Tally will soon learn that becoming a pretty isn’t all it’s cracked up to be.

 5. When You Were Mine by Rebecca Serle

 Deadline announced that a movie adaptation of Rebecca Serle’s When You Were Mine is in the works with Kaitlyn Dever from Booksmart set to star as Rosaline!

 6. To All the Boys I’ve Loved Before by Jenny Han